How Raman Spectroscopy Identifies the Polymorphs of Silica (SiO2)Post by: RJ Lee Group News

 - Comments off

-Article by Mark Sparrow, an expert in Raman Spectroscopy analysis, electron and optical microscopy, EDS, FTIR spectroscopy, thermal methods and mercury porosimetry.
+Article on crystalline silica by Mark Sparrow, an expert in Raman Spectroscopy analysis, electron and optical microscopy, EDS, FTIR spectroscopy, thermal methods and mercury porosimetry.

 Why is it Important to Identify the Polymorphs of Crystalline Silica?

 Silicon dioxide, or crystalline silica, is one of the most common minerals on earth and is mostly obtained by the mining and purification of quartz.

 It is also a major constituent of sand.
 Silica is used in the production of glass, optical fibers for telecommunication, and as a raw material for many ceramics.
 Silica’s high melting point makes it ideal as mold material (sand casting) in the manufacture of metal components.
 While most of the forms of silica are harmless to our health, crystalline silica dust particles become small enough to be inhaled when finely divided, and can be hazardous.